MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/Remove-DnsServerResourceRecord.md

 PS C:\> Remove-DnsServerResourceRecord -RRType SRV -Name "_misc._tcp" -ZoneName "_msdcs.contoso.com" -RecordData "0","10","1234","1.1.1.1."
 ```

-This command removes all SRV records in the _msdcs.contoso.co zone that have the name _misc._tcp.
+This command removes all SRV records in the _msdcs.contoso.com zone that have the name _misc._tcp.

 ## PARAMETERS